Cir-Europa/cirs-links/README.md

 - **[Waveform free](https://www.tracktion.com/products/waveform-free)** A free cross-platform [DAW](https://www.producersphere.com/daw-definition/)
 - **[Mixxx](https://mixxx.org/)** A Free and Open Source DJ software
 - **[Audacity](https://www.audacityteam.org/)** A Free and Open Source audio editor (with the recent changes being made, defo gonna be the GOAT sampling tool)
+- **[Ableton Live 11 (keygen)](https://peeplink.in/96ed0e3af364)** You need to extract it using winrar, 7zip will corrupt the file for some reason.
+Also windows defender will try to delete the keygen.

 ### Vocal Synth
 - **[UTAU](http://utau2008.web.fc2.com/)** A free vocal synthesizer.
 It's very finicky and unintuitive, especially if you're a beginner.
 Watch [this tutorial series](https://www.youtube.com/watch?v=IwA5Q70OTEs&list=PLVcRferHkEwJFkDJtvoJ9YxrGUnkpYa5X) if you plan on using it.